Frequently Asked Questions

 What do I need to bring to my first appointment?

-After scheduling your first appointment, you will be emailed a link to complete the initial intake forms online.
-However, if it is easier, please visit our Rates, Insurance & Forms page to download and complete the intake forms at home.
-Please bring the completed forms to your initial appointment.
+After scheduling your first appointment, you will be emailed a link to complete the initial intake forms online through a secure portal on Simple Practice (our Electronic Health Records platform).
+Please make sure to complete all forms prior to your initial appointment.
 If you happen to forget these forms, no worries, a blank copy will be available to complete at the beginning of your first appointment.

 If parents are divorced, please bring a copy of the legal documentation stating legal and physical custody over the child to your initial appointment.